SilvanoGPM/spring-boot-jwt-boilerplate/README.md

 ### :gear: Default Config

-By default an admin user will be created when the users table is empty with this data:
+By default, an admin user will be created when the users table is empty with this data:

 ```json